cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 1. **GitHub Rendering**: GitHub automatically renders files with a `.md` extension as formatted Markdown.
    This means your documentation will be displayed with the intended formatting (like headers, lists, links, etc.) when viewing it on GitHub.
-3. **Editor Support**: Most code editors recognize `.md` files and provide syntax highlighting.
+3. **Editor Support**: Most code editors use file extensions, like `.md`, and provide appropriate syntax highlighting.
-4. **Consistency and Recognition**: Using the `.md` extension helps users identify the file type and its intended use.
+4. **Consistency and Recognition**: Using a file extension, like `.md`, helps users identify the file type and its intended use.

 For instance, naming a file `installation_guide.md` ensures that GitHub renders the file as a Markdown document and displays all formatting correctly in the browser.
 This enhances readability and makes the documentation more user-friendly.
+Your text editor will also recognize the file extension and colorize the syntax appropriately.

 ## *Gitting* Started

 Now that we've set up our GitHub repo, it's time to return to our virtual machines.
-Fortunately, `git` is already installed on these machines, but we can do some configuring to ease its use.
+`git` is already installed on these machines, but it needs to be configured.

 ### Git Configuration